Recommended children's booklists sorted by age or topic

 Best Books for Year 1 (Children Aged 5-6)

-Our team has selected the 50 best books for 5 and 6 year olds in Year 1.
-Top up your Year 1 reading collections with our hand-picked list of recommended storytime favourites, laugh-out-loud picture books, animal stories, early chapter books, illustrated poetry collections, non-fiction texts and more.
+Our team has selected the 50 best books for children in Year 1.
+Top up your Year 1 reading collections with the BooksForTopics Y1 reading list of recommended storytime favourites, laugh-out-loud picture books, animal stories, early chapter books, illustrated poetry collections, non-fiction texts and more.

 This list of recommended reads for Year 1 includes fiction and non-fiction books that cover a variety of themes.
 From classic stories to modern adventures, our collection is curated to cater to the interests and reading levels of children ages 5 and 6.
-This booklist includes popular Year 1 stories such as The Owl Who Was Afraid of the Dark, Man on the Moon and Fantastic Mr Fox. as well as some lesser-known storytime delights that we highly recommend, like The Friendship BenchAdventureMice and Matt Carr’s hilarious eight-legged secret agent, Spyder.
+This booklist includes popular Year 1 stories such as The Owl Who Was Afraid of the Dark, Look Up! and Fantastic Mr Fox. as well as some lesser-known storytime delights that we highly recommend, like Me and My HairAdventuremice and Matt Carr’s hilarious eight-legged secret agent, Spyder.

-At BooksForTopics, we believe that reading is an essential part of a child’s development.
-Year 1 is a very important stage in a child’s reading journey.
-That’s why our expert team has put together this list especially for Y1 children, with stories at just the right level.
+Year 1 forms a very important stage in a child’s reading journey.
+That’s why our expert team has put together this booklist especially for Y1 children, with stories at just the right level.
 Whether your children are confident readers or just starting out on their reading journey, our selection of books is designed to encourage a love of reading that will last all through primary school and beyond.

-As well as the Year 1 booklist, we’ve also got a printable poster and downloadable checklist for you.
-Schools can purchase full sets of the books via Peters.
+As well as the Year 1 booklist, we’ve also got a printable poster, a downloadable checklist and a handy bookmark for you.
+Schools can purchase full sets of all 50 books via Peters.

 Small but very determined, Sophie is everyone’s favourite farmer-to-be!
 A bind-up of three classic stories for young readers by the beloved author of Babe.